Sustainable living definition

 Sustainable living is about making conscious lifestyle choices that are beneficial to yourself, the environment and society in both the short and long-term.
+Minimalism at its core includes a lot of sustainable choices, whether it’s zero waste, a simple diet, or choosing brands that are good for the planet.

 When you consider the term sustainability you likely think it means making a bunch of dramatic changes in order to protect the environment.
 You’ve probably heard or read fear-inducing news about how dire the climate change issue is and felt compelled to act.